ziul-bio/Protegrin-1_Slay_and_ML/README.md

 # Deep mutational scanning and machine learning uncover antimicrobial peptide features driving membrane selectivity

+## THIS IS A OLD VERSION OF THE REPOSITORY, PLEASE REFER TO THE UPDATED VERSION AT: [LATEST VERSION](https://github.com/ziul-bio/DMS_ML_AMP)

 This workflow is based on the paper "Tucker et al., Cell.
 2018.
 Discovery of Next-Generation
 Antimicrobials through Bacterial Self-Screening of Surface-Displayed Peptide Libraries".
 [Link](https://www.cell.com/cell/fulltext/S0092-8674(17)31451-4?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867417314514%3Fshowall%3Dtrue)